iotbits-us/mbox.iotbits.net/docs/guide-modbusbox-and-ubidots.md

 ---
 id: guide-modbusbox-and-ubidots
-title: ModbusBox and Ubidots
+title: Complete Guide to ModbusBox and Ubidots
-sidebar_label: ModbusBox and Ubidots
+sidebar_label: Complete Guide to ModbusBox and Ubidots
 ---

 This documentation aim to guide through the process of getting the ModbusBox connected to Ubidots.